hyuseinleshov/softuni-courses/README.md

-This repository is a collection of problems from the courses I am currently taking at SoftUni
+This repository is a collection of problems from the courses I am currently taking at SoftUni!